markFT39/Deep-Learning-from-Scratch-series/Deep Learning from Scratch (1)/README.md

 # Deep Learning from Scratch (1) - Fundamentals of Neural Networks

-This directory contains my code implementations and notes based on **"밑바닥부터 시작하는 딥러닝 (1)"** by 사이토 고키 (Goki Saito).
+This directory contains my code implementations and notes based on "Deep Learning from Scratch 1" by Goki Saito.
 The focus of this book is to build **fundamental deep learning models from scratch** using only NumPy, without relying on frameworks such as TensorFlow or PyTorch.

 📎 Related Link: [Repository](https://github.com/markFT39/Deep-Learning-from-Scratch-series)